lopezdsr/sql-query/sqlref/sql_reference.template.md

 You can optionally also combine `FLATTEN` with `CLEANCOLS`.

 You can wrap your external table definition optionally with the `CLEANCOLS` table transformation function.
-It will preprocess your input table before query compilation by renaming all columns that have characters that are NOT supported by certain target formats, such as Parquet.
+It preprocesses your input table before query compilation by renaming all columns that have characters that are NOT supported by certain target formats, such as Parquet.
 These characters are `,`, `;`, `,,,`, `=`, `(`, `)`, `{` and `}`.
 They are replaced by the corresponding URL-encoded representation, for example, %20 for space (` `).
-This allows you to write results, for example, into Parquet without having to provide column by column alias names in your SQL when your input data has columns with these characters.
+This allows you to write results, for example, into Parquet, without the need to provide column by column alias names in your SQL when your input data has columns with these characters.
 A typical situation is the existence of space (` `) in input columns.

 For example, you can use `SELECT * FROM CLEANCOLS(cos://us-geo/sql/iotmessages STORED AS JSON) INTO cos://us-geo/mybucket/myprefix STORED AS PARQUET` to produce a result set that can be stored as is into Parquet target format.